 Consider your options:

-See our full list of semester/full year and summer & J-Term programs and check out our Map of Countries where you can study abroad.
+See our full list of semester/full year, J-Term and Spring Break, and Summer Programs & J-Term and check out our Map of Countries where you can study abroad.
 No two programs are exactly alike—even in the same country.
 You might find yourself on an American-style campus taking courses in English or living with a host family while taking classes at a local university.

 As you’re weighing your options, make sure you Know the Essentials: